You’ve got questions. We’ve got answers.

 Chicago Market acts in cooperation with, and not in competition with, farmers markets.
+In fact, we even operate one now: Uptown Farmers Market.
 We’ll offer a large, new, predictable marketplace for farmers to grow their customer base.
 They’ll be able to count on shoppers for their goods seven days a week, year-round, and rain or shine.
 We’ve already spent time hosting “Listening Sessions” with local farmers and producers because our Mission calls for us “to treat farmers and vendors not as cogs in a supply chain, but as members of our community.”
 We’ve got other ideas for partnering with farmers too, like buying short-dated produce after farmers markets and processing it into soups and other prepared foods to reduce food waste.

 Our store will feature local and regional produce, fruits, meats, eggs and cheeses from the kinds of farmers you see at farmers markets.
 But it will also carry shampoo, frozen foods, dried pasta, bulk foods and wines and beers to round out your meals and household shopping.
 Plus, it’s open every day of the week, indoors, year-round, rain or shine!
 We like to think that our Co-op will be a grocery store with a neighborhood farmers market mentality.